caiks/WBOT02/README.md

 TODO -

+Overflow and accumulated size issue and how it affects the potential likelihood in overflow.
+The problem with sizes is that when a slice finally reaches the induce threshold a large number of its cumulative events have rolled off and only active events are given to the children.
+So the size per parent size ratio likelihood is sometimes too small.
+To determine the on-diagonal fraction compare to total rather than parent.

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24

 29 vs 30 - bucketed vs fixed  - multiplier lower and growth higher.
 Growth is consistently high in remaining models.
 Have some browser screenshots of 30